ChlorideCull/libSpotifyAPI/README.md

 #libSpotifyAPI

-libSpotifyAPI is a better wrapper for libspotify programmed in C#.
-It's aimed to be usable on Linux (through mono) and Windows provided you can get the C-library.
-Please note that isn't just a wrapper that requires you to handle unhandled memory and marshaling, even less requiring you to even read the official API documentation for libspotify!
+libSpotifyAPI is the real Spotify-API for C#, using the functions of C# and making creating your Spotify-integrated application.

 ##Setting up libSpotifyAPI

 ###Requirements

-A cup of tea, some kind of C# compiler/IDE, an Spotify Application Key and the native libspotify C-library.
+A cup of tea, some kind of C# compiler/IDE, an Spotify Application Key, the native libspotify C-library and libspotify.net

 ###Installation, Compiling and Using.